jlord/git-it/README.md

 Once you have the essentials above, install Git-it.

 - Open up a terminal window and install Git-it globally on your computer (so that you can run it from anywhere).
-[NPM](http://www.npmjs.org) delievers Node.js modules (that's what this app is) to your computer from the command line, real easy like (it is included when you install Node.js):
+[NPM](http://www.npmjs.org) delivers Node.js modules (that's what this app is) to your computer from the command line, real easy like (it is included when you install Node.js):

 ```bash
 $ npm install -g git-it